bambinos/bambi/docs/getting_started.rst

 .. image:: _static/sample_traceplot.png

-More details on this plot are available in the `PyMC3 documentation <http://pymc-devs.github.io/pymc3/notebooks/getting_started.html#Posterior-analysis>`__.
+More details on this plot are available in the `ArviZ documentation <https://arviz-devs.github.io/arviz/_modules/arviz/plots/traceplot.html>`__.

 Summarizing
 -----------

-If you prefer numerical summaries of the posterior estimates, you can use the ``.summary()`` method, which provides a pandas DataFrame with some key summary and diagnostic info on the model parameters, such as the 95% highest posterior density intervals:
+If you prefer numerical summaries of the posterior estimates, you can use the ``.summary()`` method.
+Internally this calls ArviZ's `ArviZ summary <https://arviz-devs.github.io/arviz/generated/arviz.summary.html#arviz.summary>`__  which provides a pandas DataFrame with some key summary and diagnostics info on the model parameters, such as the 94% highest posterior density intervals:

 .. code-block:: python